isomerpages/astar-nrp/index.md

 sections:
     - hero:
         title: Robotics Empowering People
-        subtitle: The National Robotics Programme seeks to anchor deep national capabilities in robotics, thereby creating social and economic impacts, empower people and grow local talent, build a robotics ecosystem and put Singapore on the world map.
+        subtitle: The National Robotics Programme seeks to develop deep national capabilities in robotics that can create societal and economic impacts.
+By capabilities we go beyond technologies to also include growing our local talent pool, growing our robotics system and working with like-minded international partners
         background: /images/banner.jpg
         button: About Us
         url: /who-we-are/